- Search The Registry

 - My Account

-Born in Harlem, New York, to Cuban parents, John Wesley Carlos was a gifted high school athlete and outstanding student who went on to study at East Texas State University on a full track-and-field scholarship.
+Born in Harlem, New York, to Cuban parents, John Wesley Carlos was a gifted high school athlete and outstanding student studying at East Texas State University on a full track-and-field scholarship.
 His victories in the 100- and 200-meter dash and as a member of the 4×400-meter relay helped lead ETSU to the 1967 Lone Star Conference Championship.
-After his first year, Carlos enrolled at San Jose State University where he was trained by future National Track & Field Hall of Fame coach, Lloyd (Bud) Winter.
+After his first year, Carlos enrolled at San Jose State University, where he was trained by future National Track & Field Hall of Fame coach Lloyd (Bud) Winter.

 In 1968, he was a sprinter representing the United States in the 1968 Summer Olympics held in Mexico City, Mexico, from October 12 to the 27th.
 These were the first Olympic Games to be staged in Latin America and the first to be staged in a Spanish-speaking country.
 They were also the first Games to use an all-weather (smooth) track for track and field events instead of the traditional cinder track.